-- Recognize that a given scholarly work may not represent the only, or even the majority, perspective on the issue. - Recognize that information may be perceived differently based on the format in which it is packaged. - Recognize issues of access or lack of access to scientific information sources. - Recognize that one's personal information and online interactions affect the information one receives and the information one produces or disseminates online. - Evaluate an information source.
+- Explain the peer review process for scientific articles. - Describe the different types of information sources that describe scientific research. - Identify that information may be perceived differently based on the format in which it is packaged. - Identify that one's personal information and online interactions affect the information one receives and the information one produces or disseminates online. - Evaluate an information source, including its headline and graphs, if present.